KnownStormChaser/master-weather-model-list/models/tropical_cyclone_models/hwrf.md

 ---

 ## Relationship to other models
-HWRF was one of NOAA’s primary operational hurricane models for many years and has been **retired and replaced by HAFS**.
+HWRF was one of NOAA’s primary operational hurricane models for many years.

-It is retained here for historical reference and comparison.
+While **HAFS is now NOAA’s primary next-generation tropical cyclone forecast system**, HWRF **continues to produce forecasts** and remains available for operational and reference use.

 ---

 ## Data availability
-- **Is the data free?** Yes (historical archives)
+- **Is the data free?** Yes
 - **Is the data downloadable?** Yes
 - **Data formats:** GRIB2
 - **Official download locations:**